krisjdev/tinytapeout-sky-25a/projects/tt_um_spi2ws2811x16/docs/info.md

 ## External hardware

-IceStick for testing and chceking if the output is fine.
+IceStick for testing and checking if the output is fine.